sst/guide/_chapters/test-the-apis.md

 2. With the user token get temporary IAM credentials from our Identity Pool.
 3. Use the IAM credentials to sign our API request with [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

 These steps can be a bit tricky to do by hand.
-So we created a simple helper CLI called [AWS API Gateway Test CLI](https://github.com/AnomalyInnovations/aws-api-gateway-cli-test).
+So we created a simple tool called [AWS API Gateway Test CLI](https://github.com/AnomalyInnovations/aws-api-gateway-cli-test).

 You can install it by running the following.